nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 For more details Nautobot's caching see the guide on [Caching](../../additional-features/caching).

 !!! important
-    Cacheops does not utilize the built-in [Django cache framework](https://docs.djangoproject.com/en/stable/topics/cache/) to perform caching.
-Instead it [monkey patches](./../additional-features/caching.md#django_cacheops) the underlying queryset methods to intercept calls to get and set cached items in Redis.
+    Nautobot does not utilize the built-in [Django cache framework](https://docs.djangoproject.com/en/stable/topics/cache/) to perform caching, as `django-cacheops` takes its place.

 #### CACHEOPS_REDIS